julelang/manual/src/compiler/compiler-optimizations.md

 ---

 `--opt-inline` \
-Enable optimizatons for inlining.
+Enables optimizatons for inlining.

 - The IR is generated includes encourage inline optimizations of the backend compiler.

 ---

 `--opt-ptr` \
-Enable optimizations for pointers.
+Enables optimizations for pointers.

 - Simplifies immediate pointer dereferencings.
 For example, if the address of the variable `x` is accessed immediately after its pointer is obtained, it directly simplifies it to `x`.
 This optimization can be useful in eliminating the cost of expressions used to break immutability with Unsafe Jule.
 - Simplifies getting pointer of references.
 Since references implemented as pointers and dereferenced automatically, there is no need to dereferencing and getting pointer again.
 Compiler uses pointer of the reference directly.